Upside Down Pull Ups – Guide for Beginners

 Targets more muscles – Abs, Core, Biceps, Back, List Goes on and on

 Just like we mentioned earlier, the move involves all the major muscles of the upper body.
 You engage the shoulder (anterior and posterior), the traps, the upper back, the triceps, the biceps and the core, all at the same time.
 The range of motion is just amazing, this exercise will not only help you look great but also will increase your stamina and endurance.

-By incorporating it into your routines, you will gain a considerable amount of strength in your biceps and triceps which will translate into smoother lifts during advanced workouts like a normal chest dip and a bench press.
+By incorporating it into your routines, you will gain a considerable amount of strength in your biceps and triceps which will translate into smoother lifts during advanced workouts like a normal chest dip, chest press and a bench press.

 It’s a fat burner – Extreme Energy Expenditure